Topological power pumping in quantum circuits

 The above situation of two classical environments topologically coupled through a quantum system correspond to a topological pump.
 Historically, the relation between a topological Chern invariant and a pumping process originates from the Laughlin's description of a charge transfer between inner and outer edges of a quantum Hall sample in a Corbino geometry \cite{laughlin1981quantized}.
 Later on, D. Thouless proposed another topological pumping mechanism by periodically modulating a $D=1$ crystal.
-Much more recently, realizations of a topological pump were proposed as a junction between superconductors \cite{riwar2016multi,eriksson2017topological,fatemi2020weyl} or by driving a two level system at two different frequencies \cite{nathan2019topological}.
-The topological nature of these processes can be inferred from the dynamics of the quantum degrees of freedom : in all cases the corresponding band structure is gapped, and the eigenmanifold in which the adiabatic dynamics takes place is characterized by a Chern number~\eqref{eq:ChernNumber}.
+Much more recently, realizations of a topological pump were proposed as a junction between superconductors \cite{riwar2016multi,eriksson2017topological,fatemi2021weyl} or by driving a two level system at two different frequencies \cite{nathan2019topological}.
+The topological nature of these processes can be inferred from the dynamics of the quantum degrees of freedom: in all cases the corresponding band structure is gapped, and the eigenmanifold in which the adiabatic dynamics takes place is characterized by a Chern number~\eqref{eq:ChernNumber}.

 Alternatively, such topological pumps can be characterized from a scattering point of view by probing the appearance of topological edges during the evolution of the quantum system through phase shifts of the reflection matrix \cite{simon2000proposal,meidan2011topological,fulga2012scattering}.
-In the following, we develop a 'Born-Oppeiheimer description' of this topological pumping by showing how they can naturally be described with the formalism of section \ref{sec:Adiabatic} of adiabatic topological coupling between classical slow variables of different nature.
+In the following, we develop a ``Born-Oppeiheimer description" of this topological pumping by showing how they can naturally be described with the formalism of Sec.~\ref{sec:Adiabatic} of adiabatic topological coupling between classical slow variables of different nature.